Zachery-Harley/TS-AWS-IAC-Starter/packages/simple-deployment/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+Simple layout that is still in progress on a npm workspace IAC deployment using AWS CDK.
+I am very new to typescript, so take it with a handful of salt.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.